readthedocs/ethicalads.io/content/pages/advertising-faq.md

     they were viewed and clicked.
 We count a viewable impression when the ad comes into the browser viewport.

+How can I manage my ads?

+:   After you become an advertiser, you will get access to our advertising platform
+    where you can create, change, or turn off your ads as well as see live reports broken down by each ad.

 Where do my ads appear?

 :   Ads appear on sites that belong to our publisher network.
 Placement
     is customizable based on their requirements, but we always ensure a valuable placement.

 What type of ads are acceptable?